orospakr/sharpify/README.md

 ### "Fragments"

-There's a few inlined complex types on a few of the resources, but they're not full REST resources.
+There's a few inlined complex types on a few of the resources, but they're not full REST resources, such as the list of `DiscountCode`s on `Order`.
 Just treat them as the simply serialized POCO objects, as the types will indicate.

 ### Events